tilt41/pyscreen/README.md

 # pyscreen
-Take screenshot of desktop using python
+Takes a screenshot of desktop using python

 Tested on Python 2.7